 We give the children opportunities to talk and listen to each other in a variety of situations inside and outside.

 We use stories from books to focus children’s attention on predictions and explanations, e.g. “Why did the boat tip over?”
 We encourage the children to: draw conclusions; ‘The sky has gone dark.
 It must be going to rain’; explain effect: ‘It sank because it was too heavy’; predict: ‘It might not grow in there if it is too dark’ and to speculate: ‘What if the bridge falls down?’
 We encourage language play, e.g. through stories such as ‘Goldilocks and the Three Bears’ and action songs that require intonation.
 Above all we value children’s contributions and use them to inform and shape the direction of discussions.

-Children are given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest.
+We share a wide range of reading materials (books, poems, and other written materials) to ignite interest in reading.
 We have a language rich environment to enable print to be seen inside and outside.
 We provide daily systematic synthetic phonics sessions.
 These are multisensory in order to capture their interests, sustain motivation and reinforce learning.
-We use the ‘Jolly Phonics’ songs and stories alongside ‘Letters and Sounds’ to enhance phonics.
+We use the Little Wandle systematic synthetics programme.

-Math’s is everywhere!
-It involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems;
+Maths is everywhere!
+It involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers.

-We talk about the methods children use to answer a problem they have posed, e.g. ‘Get one more, and then we will both have two.’
+Children develop the necessary building blocks in maths to excel mathematically.
+This is done by providing many opportunities for children to explore numbers and patterns and “have a go”.
+We talk about the ways children can answer a problem they have posed, e.g. ‘Get one more, and then we will both have two.’
 We encourage children to make up their own story problems for other children to solve.
 We encourage children to extend problems, e.g. “Suppose there were four people to share the blocks between instead of two”

 Understanding the World